Candace Shaw is a Feminist who likes whiskey (neat), language (salty), and people who pick up the tab (frequently).

 Feminist, Cultural Producer, and Activist Candace Shaw has been involved in arts and culture for more than 20 years.
 Currently, she is the Founder and Director of Secret Frequency, an advocacy and education organization working with under-represented people in the music industry.

-In 2019, she ran as a candidate for the NDP in the Canadian Federal election in her hometown of Peterborough, and fought a hard battle to bring social justice and a voice for change to the riding.
+In 2019, she ran as a candidate in the Canadian Federal election in her hometown of Peterborough, and fought a hard battle to bring social justice and a voice for change to the riding.

 She is a long-standing advocate and activist for women and arts workers’ rights, safety, and mental health.
 An able host for events, workshops, or radio, and an entertaining addition to panel discussions, most recently acting as Emcee for Little York Folk Festival, Shelter Valley Folk Festival, the 30th annual Hillside Festival, and speaking at the Folk Alliance International and Folk Music Ontario conferences about women’s issues in the music industry.
 In December 2012, she was appointed to the Ministry of Tourism, Culture, and Sport‘s Live Music Working Group, and in 2013 was asked to join the committee guiding the Toronto Live Music Initiative, 4479.